tysonrm/cluster-rolling-restart/README.md

 # cluster-rolling-restart

-A simple way to turn express into a clustered server with support for rolling restart.
+A simple way to turn express into a clustered server with support for rolling restart and cache synchronization.

 ## Install